Repton: History

-In 873–74 the Great Heathen Army overwintered at Repton, one of only a few places in England where a Viking winter camp has been located.
-Excavations from 1974 to 1988 found a D-shaped earthwork on a bluff, overlooking an arm of the River Trent, and opened a mound containing a mass grave.
-The mass grave contained the remains of at least 264 individuals.
+A new set of excavations led by Cat Jarman and Mark Horton began in 2015 with a geophysical survey of the vicarage conducted which revealed new structures.
+During the 2016–2017 excavations, ground-penetrating radar surveys revealed more possible structures that were subsequently excavated and proved to be grave deposits.
+These contained a number of pits and stone features such as broken quern stones and a fragment of a carved sandstone cross shaft.

+The Biddles also re-opened a mound containing a mass grave containing the remains of at least 264 individuals which they also believed to be associated with the Viking army.
 The bones were disarticulated and mostly jumbled together.
 Forensic study revealed that the individuals ranged in age from their late teens to about forty, 80% were male where sex could be determined.
-Five associated pennies fit well with the overwintering date of 873–74 and this date was later confirmed by a reassessment of the radiocarbon dates.
+Five associated pennies fit well with the overwintering date of 873–874 and this date was later confirmed by a reassessment of the radiocarbon dates.

 An early 18th century account describes how, in the last quarter of the 17th century, Thomas Walker, a workman looking for stone, opened the mound and found the skeleton of a "nine foot tall" man in a stone coffin in the remains of a building.
 According to the account, human bones had been neatly stacked around the coffin.